 Jeffrey frequently lectures on a variety of financial service industry topics, including “Registration and Compliance Issues for Investment Funds,” “Side Pockets Valuations Issues,” “Establishing and Operating a Hedge Fund,” “Planning for your Year-end Audit,” “Fund of Fund Issues and Practices,” “Accounting and Auditing Issues for Hedge Funds,” and “Soft Dollar Arrangements.”
 Jeffrey has been quoted in various publications including The Wall Street Journal, Business Insider, The Hedge Fund Law Report, and has been featured on Bloomberg Radio.

-Jeffrey is a past chairman of the New York State Society Committee on Stockbrokerage Accounting and also serves on its Investment Companies Committee (a charter member) as well as its Investment Management Committee.
+Jeffrey is a past chairman and member of the New York State Society Committee on Stockbrokerage Accounting and also serves on its Investment Companies Committee (a charter member).

 He is a member of the American Institute of Certified Public Accountants (AICPA), the New York State Society of Certified Public Accountants (NYSSCPA), the Managed Funds Association (MFA), and the Hedge Fund Association (HFA).